rkttu/windows-sqlsrv-container/README.md

   - Run `show_logs.ps1` script to watch container's log.
   - Run `enter_sqlcmd.ps1` script to execute sqlcmd.exe tool in your container.

+### PowerShell script arguments

+Following arguments can be used with `build_image.ps1` script.

+- `OS_VERSION_TAG`: Specify valid mcr.microsoft.com/windows/servercore tag for build a new image.
+Default vaule will be your host operating system version.

+Following arguments can be used with `run_sqlserver.ps1` script.

+- `SA_PWD`: Specify the System Administrator account password.
+This argument does not constrained by security enforcement policy of the Windows Server.
+Default password will be auto-generated.
+- `OS_VERSION_TAG`: Specify valid mcr.microsoft.com/windows/servercore tag for build a new image.
+Default value will be your host operating system version.

 ## Create or attach databases

 The first time, this script creates a configuration file in `%USERPROFILE%\My Database` directory.
 The auto-generated container instance `mssqldev` will mount this directory as `C:\db` folder to mount your existing databases or create new databases.